Please familiarise yourself with the HR guidance on Social Media code of conduct.

 - Subscription to access locked site areas (capture of user info and agreement that follow up may occur)

-- User info form to download certain items (capture of user info e.g. name, email, organisation, and agreement that follow up may occur) – I believe IP have a work around for this – but I do not want to advertise this, and we do not have the sufficient resources to support academics in doing this.
+- User info form to download certain items (capture of user info e.g. name, email, organisation, and agreement that follow up may occur)

 - Forum within website, with user registration required (would require moderator/PI involvement)